 In support of the National Flood Insurance Program (NFIP), FEMA has undertaken a massive effort of flood hazard identification and mapping to produce Flood Hazard Boundary Maps and Flood Insurance Rate Maps.
 The Special Flood Hazard Area (SFHA) is defined as an area of land that would be inundated by a flood having a 1% chance of occurring in any given year (previously referred to as the base flood or 100-year flood).
 Development may take place within the SFHA, provided that development complies with local floodplain management ordinances, which must meet the minimum Federal requirements.
 Structures in SFHA with mortgages from federally regulated or insured lenders require coverage by flood insurance.

 Flood insurance is required as designated by the 1994 National Flood Insurance Reform Act and subsequent amendments.
-During the life of a 30-year mortgage, the risk of a 100-year flood in a Special Flood Hazard Area is approximately 26 percent.
+During the life of a 30-year mortgage, the risk of a 100-year flood in a Special Flood Hazard Area is approximately 26 percent and subsequent amendments to ensure the collateral securing the mortgage loan is not in a special flood hazard.

 Generally, the following information is required: